gristlabs/grainjs/docs/getting-started.md

 <script src="https://cdn.jsdelivr.net/npm/grainjs@1/dist/grain-full.min.js" defer></script>
 ```

-These create a global `grainjs` objects, which you can use like so:
+These create a global `grainjs` object, which you can use like so:

 ```js
 const {dom} = grainjs;